IMGIITRoorkee/omniport-docs/docs/source/legal/privacy_policy.rst

 - An address, including its city, state, postal code and coordinates where you supply them
 - Links to your profiles on other sites
-- Personal details recorded by particular applications, which across the installed set can include date of birth, blood group, gender, sex, pronoun and any impairment you declare, and, where an application needs them, financial details such as a bank account and annual income, and identifiers such as a passport or driving licence number
+- Some applications record more than the portal itself needs.
+Depending on which are installed, this can include your date of birth, blood group, gender, sex, pronoun and any impairment you declare; your religion and reservation category; your passport and driving licence numbers; and financial details such as a bank account and annual income

 .. warning::

-  The last group is unusually sensitive and not every application asks for it.
-  An application collects it only when its own purpose requires it, and it is visible only to the people that application shows it to.
+  You can see and change your own financial and political information through Settings.
+Some of it is also visible to the staff who administer the service that needs it: the hostel application, for instance, shows a resident's date of birth and reservation category to the people managing that hostel.

 Produced by your use of the portal
 ++++++++++++++++++++++++++++++++++